apetteruti/liri-node-app/README.md

 #Introduction
 The liri-node-app returns concert information from actively touring artists, artist information for specified songs, and movie information for specified movies.
 Below is a detailed description of how each component of the application works.

+##Using the Application
+In order to use this application, you must enter the following in your command line in Git to access the requisite information:

+- Spotify (song information): node.liri.js spotify-this-song <song title here>
+- OMBD (movie information): node.liri.js movie-this <movie name here>
+- Bands In Town (concert information): node.liri.js concert-this <artist name here>
+- Do What It Says (automatic information return): node.liri.js do-what-it-says

 ##Establishing variables
 The application establishes two variables: